csete/qtmm/README.txt

 Ubuntu (and maybe other distros) you also need to install libqtmultimediakit and qtmobility-dev packages.

-Get the source code from https://github.com/csete/qmm - you can either git-clone it or download an approrpriate tarball.
+Get the source code from https://github.com/csete/qtmm - you can either git-clone it or download an approrpriate tarball.
-Open the qmm.pro file with Qt Creator and compile.
+Open the qtmm.pro file with Qt Creator and compile.

 2.2 Pre-compiled binaries